mdgriffith/style-elements/NOTES.md

 So, that's kinda big...It would suck to have to write that entire thing for every style.

 Except we don't have to specify everything all at once for each style.
 Take a look at your site through the lens of these `style block`s.
-You might see that there are only so many `color blocks` or `layout blocks` or `text blocks`.
+You might see that there are only so many different `color blocks` or `layout blocks` or `text blocks`.
 Interestingly you may only have 3-4 color blocks, 2-3 layout blocks, and 2-3 text blocks.
 Our styles are just interesting combinations of those blocks.

 We can simplify this a great deal by crafting one default style and modifying things based on that.
 Essentially we're creating an explicit inheritance model.